Jodhpur Park

-Jodhpur Park is a neighbourhood of South Kolkata, in Kolkata district, West Bengal, India.
+Jodhpur Park is an upscale neighbourhood in South Kolkata, in Kolkata district in West Bengal, India.

 Geography

-It has Dhakuria to the north and the east, the Gariahat Road to the east, Jadavpur to the south and Lake Gardens to the west.
+It has Dhakuria to the north and the east, Gariahat Road to the east, Jadavpur to the south and Lake Gardens to the west.

-In a recent survey by Telegraph its rated the 3rd best area to reside in Kolkata after Ballygunge Place and New Alipore.
+A recent survey by The Telegraph (India) rated it Kolkata's 3rd best residential area after Ballygunge Place and New Alipore.